jenjnif/jenjnif.github.io/_posts/2018-03-22-http_basics_part1_blog.md

 excerpt_separator: <!--more-->
 ---

-**Recently, I built a contact form for a website using HTML and CSS.
+**Recently, I used HTML and CSS to build a contact form for a website, which I then hosted on AWS using S3 buckets.
 However, when the form was filled in and the submit button pressed, the information entered stayed put and an error message appeared.
 So... how do I fix this?**

-The answer to this problem lies in HTTP requests.
+The answer to this problem lies in HTTP requests and more specifically how S3 deals with them.

 <p align="center"><img src="/images/4-http/contactpage-and-error.png" alt="content form screenshot" width="90%" /></p>